FAQ

 What Is the Difference Between a Divorce Lawyer and a Divorce Mediator?

-Divorce lawyers in Kelowna, or in any other part of Canada, cannot represent both parties when they are in conflict unless the lawyer is acting as a mediator.
+Divorce lawyer in Kelowna, or in any other part of Canada, cannot represent both parties when they are in conflict unless the lawyer is acting as a mediator.
 Otherwise, this is a CONFLICT OF INTEREST.

 In Divorce Mediation, a mediator can and will be in the same room with all parties involved, saving you time and money.
 CONFLICT OF INTEREST becomes an INTEREST TO RESOLVE A CONFLICT.
 It is extremely difficult to resolve a dispute that involves the same roots, but different needs and expectations unless all parties are in the same room.

 Yes, you need to be informed and know the law, your rights and your obligations.
 We provide a Memorandum of Understanding and the final goal is a Separation Agreement prepared and written by a lawyer.
-We collaborate with your chosen divorce lawyers to review the final agreement that has been structured to accommodate the specific circumstances and needs of all the parties.
-A separation agreement, done with clarity and attention to detail, creates a road map to guide you now and into the future.
+We collaborate with your chosen divorce lawyer to review the final agreement that has been structured to accommodate the specific circumstances and needs of all the parties.
+A separation agreement, done with clarity and attention to detail, creates a roadmap to guide you now and into the future.
 Divorce and Family Mediation Center does not provide legal advice.

 In rare cases, a lawyer may be the only answer.
 If after the initial evaluation you are not ready to mediate, we will not take your case.